-Mapping the Anthropocene in ¯Otepoti/Dunedin: climate change, community and research in the creative arts
+Mapping the Anthropocene in Ōtepoti/Dunedin: climate change, community and research in the creative arts

-Dates: Saturday September 26 – Sunday September 27 2020.
+SYMPOSIUM: Saturday 26 September – Sunday 27 September 2020

-Venue: Dunedin School of Art and Otago Polytechnic | Te Kura Matatini ki Otago, Dunedin Ōtepoti
+WHERE: Dunedin School of Art, Otago Polytechnic | Te Kura Matatini ki Otago, Riego Street, Dunedin Ōtepoti

 This conference is presented by the Dunedin School of Art and Te Maru Pūmanawa | College of Creative Practice and Enterprise in association with the 150th anniversary of the Dunedin School of Art and its roles in the histories of the wider creative arts in Aotearoa/New Zealand.